giotto-ai/giotto-tda/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Installing both the PyPI release and source of giotto-tda in the same environment is not recommended since it is
 known to cause conflicts with the C++ bindings.
+On  Windows, the pycairo and python-igraph dependencies have to be
+installed manually just as in the case of a simple user installation.

 The developer installation requires three important C++ dependencies: